SANTHOSH17-DOT/Spider-webdev-task2/README.md

 5. Increase in number of aliens and random incoming positions as level increases
 6. Change the trajectory of whitespikes as the level increases
 7. Level completion bonus
+8. Boss alien in each level
+9. Increase the points for boss aliens
+10. Special power bar
+11. Bonus level ???